ArchiDAO/TheHunt/project/General_Documenation.md

     * exchange a 3d printed object
     * Stretch goal?
     * Use the cryptoeconomics to fund the creation of houses.
     * Funding Research   ? / ?

+**Priority for Testing.**
+  * NFT minting on Decentraland tesnet?
+  * Taking the NFTs and depositing the NFTs to then Minting Master NFT that signifies ownership of the PRVOK